reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/sessions.md

 ## Activate a session (interactive)

-A helper is provided to set the session interactively by providing the user a list of configured sessions.
-The user will be prompted to select one of the listed sessions.
+A helper, called `set-session`, is provided to set the session interactively by providing the user a list of configured sessions.
+The user will be prompted to select one of the listed sessions (if there is more than one session, otherwise the single session will be automatically selected).

 :::note
 On some terminals, you need to hold `shift+ArrowKey` to navigate the list of sessions.